pbouda/peterbouda.eu/content/parsing-wikipedia-dumps-and-converting-to-iso-24612-graf-xml.md

-Title: Parsing Wikipedia dumps and converting to ISO 24612 (GrAF-XML)
+Title: Parsing Wikipedia dumps and conversion to ISO 24612 (GrAF-XML)
 Date: 2013-09-10 15:53
-Category: Linguistics, Python
+Category: Linguistics

 At the moment I am heavily working on our data management and conversion library [Poio API](http://media.cidles.eu/poio/poio-api/).
 Until now it mainly targets